MonsieurClochard/MargaretShop/README.md

 # MargaretShop
-First decent recreation of a working application
+Recreation of a working application